 Physical Education.
-Physical Education 1-2-3 and Medical Cadet Corps or 11⁄2 credits in Physical Education activity courses are required of all students under 30 years of age.
+Physical Education 1-2-3 and 11⁄2 credits in Physical Education activity courses are required of all students under 30 years of age.
 Students with high Physical Fitness Index scores may elect activity courses instead of Physical Education 1-2-3.
 3